Non-profit giving fewer COVID-19 tests, more vaccinations in Sedgwick County

-For Guadalupe Clinic’s Executive Director, JV Johnston, he believes that is a step in the right direction.
+JV Johnston, Guadalupe Clinic’s executive director, believes that is a step in the right direction.

 Johnston says it’s been a couple of weeks since they’ve seen a high number of patients coming in to get tested for COVID-19.
 Previously, he said they would test around 250 people per day Monday through Friday.